konstantinpavlikhin/CocoaCodingGuidelines/README.md

 _**Note**: a new `nullable` and `nonnull` attributes should be added (to the end of the list) where it makes sense.
 See the `NS_ASSUME_NONNULL_BEGIN/NS_ASSUME_NONNULL_END` macro._

 Explicit is much better than implicit when it comes to property semantics.

+## Check invariants with NSAssert macros
+When your methods have required parameters you should always check their presence via `NSParameterAssert(...);` macro.
+These checks should be the first thing you do in a method body.

+_**Hint**: for C functions use an `NSCParameterAssert(...)` macro._

+When you write code you make numerous assumptions about the state of a surrounding system.
+Sometimes your assumptions are wrong.
+It's a good practice to fix your assumptions in code in a way of `NSAsserts` so you can get meaningful exceptions when your code breaks.